veevidify/fastapi-mlflow-docker/README.md

 $ poetry update
 ```

-_**Note**: It's important to note that poetry commands should be invoked from the host, within backend/app folder, instead of from within docker container service, in order to avoid conflicts._

-_**Note**: Poetry virtual envs do not affect docker environment bootstrapped by `docker-compose`.
-It's purely for IDE and intellisense._
+_**Note**: Poetry host's virtual envs do not affect docker environment bootstrapped by `docker-compose`.
+It's purely for IDE and intellisense.
+If you install new packages from one environment, make sure you do for the other environment to._

 ## b.
 Structures
 - SQLAlchemy models: `./backend/app/app/models/`
+- CRUD utils: `./backend/app/app/crud/`
 - Pydantic schemas: `./backend/app/app/schemas/`
-- API endpoints: `./backend/app/app/api/`
+- API endpoints: `./backend/app/app/api/api_v1`
-- CRUD utils: `./backend/app/app/crud/`.
+- Websockets endpoints: `./backend/app/app/api/ws`
-- Celery worker's tasks in `./backend/app/app/worker.py`.
+- Celery worker's tasks in `./backend/app/app/worker.py`
-- Additional packages for worker: `./backend/app/celeryworker.dockerfile`.
+- MLFlow modules in `./backend/app/ml`
+- MLFlow environment and artifacts `./mlflow-env`

 ## c.
 Docker Compose Override
 - Overrides only take effect for local dev env, to achieve this, modify `docker-compose.override.yml`.